 Elections

 There are only eight states in the nation that administer elections at the local level.
-Michigan’s election system, involving 83 county clerks, 277 city clerks, 1,242 township clerks, and 93 village clerks, is administered by 1,699 county and local election officials makes it the most decentralized elections system in the nation.
-Election processes at the local government level are determined through an intersecting of the city or village charter (or general law village act ) and state election law.
+Michigan’s election system, involving 83 county clerks, 281 city clerks, and 1,240 township clerks makes it the most decentralized elections system in the nation.
+Election processes at the local level are determined by state election law and city charters.

 State statutes